nMoncho/helenus/docs/README.md

 // We can extract a single result using `nextOption()`, or
 // use `to(Coll)` to transform the result to a collection hotelsById.execute("h1").nextOption()

+// We can also run the same using CQL interpolated queries val interpolatedHotelsById = cql"SELECT * FROM hotels WHERE id = $hotelId"

+interpolatedHotelsById.as[Hotel].execute().nextOption()
 ```

 For a more detailed guide on how to use Helenus, please read our [wiki](wiki).
 We also provide